AML/KYC service policy

 We do not disclose the internal thresholds of automatic locks and do not disclose the parameters, used by our payment providers to prevent their use for illegal transactions, including money laundering.
 All transactions are automatically verified in accordance with the AML policy and international standards, and transactions that do not meet these requirements are automatically rejected.

-If funds need to be refunded as a result of AML/KYC procedures, the service may deduct a processing fee of up to 5% of the refund amount, but not more than $100.
+The service may deduct a processing fee of up to 5% of the refund amount, but not more than $100.